pyplugin/pyplugin/README.md

 We welcome any developer who enjoys the package enough to contribute.
 If you want to be added as a contributor and check out the [Developer's Guide](https://github.com/pyplugin/pyplugin/wiki/Developer's-Guide).

+## Introduction
+Plugins are arbitrary callables.
+They can declare other plugins as requirements while operating under certain guarantees:

+- A plugin can be loaded (i.e. called) exactly once until it is unloaded.
+- A plugin's dependencies will be loaded before.
+- A plugin's loaded dependents will be reloaded after.

+This paradigm naturally puts an emphasis on the structure of applications and less on its orchestration.
+This allows consumers of applications to easily swap or add plugins while guaranteeing conformity to API contracts.

 ## Install
 The package is available on pypi and can be installed with